JohnSnowLabs/spark-nlp/docs/en/alab/annotation.md

 #### Trim leading and ending special characters in annotated chunks

 When annotating text, it is possible and probable that the annotation is not very precise and the chunks contain leading/trailing spaces and punctuation marks.
-As of version 2.8.0 all the leading/trailing spaces and punctuation marks are excluded by default.
-The labeling editor settings now have a new configuration option that can be used to enable/disable this feature if necessary.
+By default all the leading/trailing spaces and punctuation marks are excluded from the annotated chunk.
+The labeling editor settings has a new configuration option that can be used to enable/disable this feature if necessary.

 ![trim_spaces_punctuations](/assets/images/annotation_lab/4.1.0/trimming_characters.gif)